SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

 1. Select 'Request-Reply' step in the 'Add Flow Step' dialog.
 <br>![](../ex3/images/image21.png)

-1. Title the Reqest-Reply step as 'Get Sales Order Details'.
+1. Title the Request-Reply step as 'Get Sales Order Details'.
 Next, hold and drag the 'Receiver' shape from the right corner of the editor and place it near the 'request-reply' shape.
 <br>![](../ex3/images/image22.png)

 1. Point your attention to the 'Connector' button.